cpske/ISP/assignment/ku-polls/iteration1.md

 - The tutorial converts function-based views to class views.
 It is OK to leave some function-based views, but you should try class views -- they can do a lot more.
 - Part 7 of the tutorial (customizing the admin interface) is useful but not required.

-### Optional: Improve Appearance

-You can add CSS styling to pages, add a graph of the poll results, and other stylistic improvements.

 ### Optional: Improve Security